meganblibrarian/PhDWebsite/content/posts/1706239959033-Power-Knowledge-Ball-/Power-Knowledge Ball & Wang.md

 ---
-description: 2024-01-25
-title: Power-Knowledge Ball & Wang
+title: "Power/Knowledge Ball & Wang"
+date: 01-24-2024
+tags: ["philosophy", "education", "phd"]
+description: "A reflection on Wang's article Power/Knowledge for Educational Theory"
+draft: false
 ---
 # Welcome

 First, welcome.
 If you're reading this and you aren't my professor or a classmate, thanks for stopping in.
 This blog entry is a brief analysis of the article ["Power/Knowledge for Educational Theory: Stephen Ball and the Reception of Foucault" by Chia-Ling Wang.](https://onlinelibrary.wiley.com/doi/10.1111/j.1467-9752.2011.00789.x)